 - Mikulov: a beautiful pint-sized town set amidst vineyards

 - Lednice-Valtice: One of the most beautiful chateaus in the Czech Republic and a Wine Salon showcasing the best 100 wines in the country

 - Ostrava: The industrial town with a great music festival – Colours of Ostrava

 - South Bohemia: A region full of beautiful landscapes and world-famous heritage towns like Cesky Krumlov, Ceske Budejovice

 2. Slovakia (7 days): The allure of Tatra mountains and rustic castles invites me again to Slovakia.
 I’ll be exploring off-the-radar regions of Banska Bystrica and Región Banská Štiavnica in one of the most beautiful parts of Slovakia – Central Slovakia.

-4. Bulgaria (6 days): The Eastern Europe gem will welcome me for the first time.
+4. Bulgaria (6 days): After Romania, this will be my second Eastern European country to welcome me in recent years.
 I’ll be spending maximum time on the Black Sea coast.
 Varna, Bulgaria’s third city and maritime capital will be my main stop followed by a quick visit to Sofia, the laid-back capital steeped in history.

 2. WESTERN EUROPE

 There’s more to Western Europe than uber popular cities like Paris, Berlin, and Vienna.
 I’ll be exploring Northern France, Northern Germany and various regions of Austria to uncover their hidden gems and unique cultures.

 - Germany (4 days): The Vogelball music festival will be my primary reason to visit the vibrant city of Hamburg.